dtr-org/unit-e/CONTRIBUTING.md

 Add any additional context or references which are relevant to the process of reviewing the changes to the body of the pull request.
 Information relevant to understanding the changes itself should be in the code and commit messages.

 Assign reviewers if you want to get feedback from specific people.
 Generally everybody is free to comment on any pull request.
+It's expected from assigned reviewers to give feedback on the pull request.
+They might remove themselves or add others if they feel that they can't approve the pull request themselves.

 Patchsets should always be focused.
 For example, a pull request could add a feature, fix a bug, or refactor code; but not a mixture.
 Please also avoid super